netuno-org/doc/docs/academy/ui/groups-users.md

 This section covers the creation and editing of passwords, groups, users, and the viewing of log histories, as well as the control of their access permissions, aiming to simplify and organize management.

+### Menu

-This menu provides access to your own account settings and system information.
+This menu allows access to your own account settings and system information.
 You need to access "view mode" and click on "Developer" in the upper right corner of the screen.

-### Requirements
+#### Requirements
 - **Access to Netuno:** You must be logged into your Netuno instance.

 - **Created Application:** You must have a previously created application.
 If you don't have one yet, follow the previous app creation tutorials.